1. Settings and environment

 Historical sources and excursionists’ texts dating from the Ottoman Rule period mention vine cultivation on Lesvos and the production of fine wine, mostly in the valley of Kalloni, at Petra and Mithymna.
 Also mentioned is the production of breadstuffs, salt, figs, gum resin and oaks used for puering and processing agricultural products, which are abundant at Eressos and Mantamados.

+Caves are part of the island’s geomorphology.
+The most significant ones, with attestations of human presence, are those of Aghios Vartholomeos at the mountainous area of Taxiarches, at Magara of Alyfantes and at Fousa, near the agricultural settlement of Kato Tritos.
 Thermal springs with therapeutic water are connected with Lesvos’s geological state.
 They bubble up from the gulf of Gera, Aghios Ioannis of Lisvorio, Eftalou of Mithymna, the beach of Argenou, Krifi Panagia of Plomari, Gavathas, Thermelia of Moria and Thermi, known from ancient times from findings of the Sanctuary of Artemis Thermia.
 The hottest spring, with a temperature of 81oC, is at Polichnitos.

 The environment of Lesvos was gifted with rich vegetation varying from place to place.
 The treeless mountains of agricultural areas of Sigrio and Eresos are adorned with the Petrified Forest of Lesvos, developed 12 million years ago.
 Forest vegetation corresponds with the periods when there was no volcanic activity in this area.
 Fossilization was a result of the hydrothermal phase released as post-volcanic energy.
 There are fossilized trees also in the agricultural area of Antisa, Gavathas, Chydira, Mesotopos and Mithymna.
 Interesting are also some fossilized logs at shores or in the sea, increasing geologist and paleontologists’ interest for the sea world.